beescuit9510/frontend-interview/abc.md

 	to optimize performance or to debug in complex applications

 	but its abstraction often distract developers
-	So i think one of disadvantages of React
 - ##### What is the difference between React and React DOM?
 	**React** is a core library